-At the National Prayer Breakfast the President said, “You can question my policies but do not question my faith.”
-How can this be when Jesus wants His followers to be seen in public for their deeds (Mt.5: 16)?
+At the National Prayer Breakfast the President said, “You can question my policies, but do not question my faith.”
+How can this be when Jesus wants His followers to be seen in public for their deeds (Matthew 5:16)?
 How can there be a Christian prayer meeting without Jesus?
-Jesus demands to be acknowledged (Mt.10: 32-33).
+Jesus demands to be acknowledged (Matthew 10:32-33).

 The President can easily stop all that speculation, not just regarding his faith but also his motives.
 Thus far, I am not alone puzzled by his ambiguity.
 He is after all the President and some consistency and personal transparency are expected.
 Where is he leading this nation and what does he really believe?
 He is not like the rest of us, whose identities matter little.
 Personally, even if I matter little, I cannot separate my agenda from my faith.
 From the whispers that float about, the President cannot either.
 For that reason the President should tell us who he is.
 He can help us stop questioning.